 - 1. Your Full Legal Name.
-Provide your legal name, as shown on your birth certificate, passport, or other legal document.
+Provide your legal name, as shown on your birth certificate, passport or other legal document.
 If you have two last names, include both names and use a hyphen (-) between the names, if appropriate.
 Type or print your last, first, and middle names in each appropriate field. - 2.
 Other Names Used.
 Provide all the names you have used, including aliases, maiden name, nicknames, aliases, etc. - 3.
 U.S. Physical Address.
-Provide your physical address if it is different from your mailing address.

-- 4. Safe U.S. Mailing Address.
+Provide your physical address if it is different from your mailing address. - 4.
+Safe U.S. Mailing Address.
 If you do not feel secure in receiving correspondence regarding this application at your home address, you may provide a "safe mailing address" in this space.
 This address may be a post office box, the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and promptly receive mail. - 5.
 Alien Registration Number (A-Number) (if any).
 Provide your A-Number.
 We use your A-Number to identify your immigration records.
 It begins with an "A" and can be found on correspondence you have received from the Department of Homeland Security (DHS) or USCIS.
 If you do not have an A-Number, type or print "N/A." - 6.
 U.S. Social Security Number (if any).
 Provide your U.S. Social Security number.
 If you do not have a U.S. Social Security number, type or print "N/A." - 7.
-Gender.
-Indicate how you identify.
-Based on your selection, a gender of "M" (male), "F" (female), or "X" (another gender identity) will be reflected on your secure documents if your application is approved. - 8.
-Marital Status.
-Select the appropriate box for your marital status. - 9.
-Date of Birth.
-Provide eight numbers to show your date of birth (example: May 1, 1979, should be written (05/01/1979) - 10.
+Gender or Sex and Marital Status.
+Select the appropriate box for each.

+- 8. Date of Birth.
+Provide eight numbers to show your date of birth (example: May 1, 1979, should be written (05/01/1979) - 9.
 Place of Birth.
 Provide the name of the country where you were born.
-Include the city or town, state or province, and country. - 11.
+Include the city or town, state or province, and country. - 10.
 Country of Citizenship or Nationality.
-Provide the name of the country where you are a citizen or national.
+Provide the name of the country where you are a citizen and/or national.
 This is not necessarily the country where you were born.
 If you do not have citizenship in any country, type or print "stateless" and provide an explanation in Part 9.
-Additional Information. - 12.
+Additional Information. - 11.
 Passport.
-Give the number of the passport used to enter the United States. if applicable and if known.
+Give the number of the passport used to enter the United States.
 Give the location where your passport was issued.
 Give the date when your passport was issued, even if the passport is currently expired.
-If the passport you used to enter the United States is not available, include an explanation in Part 9. - 13.
+If the passport you used to enter the United States is not available, include an explanation in Part 9. - 12.
 Last Entry Into the United States.
-Give the date and place where you last entered the United States, regardless of whether that entry was legal or illegal. - 14.
+Give the date and place where you last entered the United States, regardless of whether that entry was legal or illegal. - 13.
 Form I-94, Arrival/Departure Record.
 If U.S. Customs and Border Protection (CBP) or USCIS issued you a Form I-94, Arrival/Departure Record, provide your Form I-94 number and date that your authorized period of stay expires or expired (as shown on your Form I-94).
 The Form I-94 number also is known as the Departure Number on some versions of Form I-94.